 How are painting and picture related English words?
 Why does Latin vincō ‘I win’ become vīcī in the past tense?
-How does the same verb give English both convince and conviction?
+How did the same Latin verb give English both convince and conviction?

 Confuse/confound and picture/painting are pairs of English words.
-In terms of their origins, the two pairs each include etymological doublets – words in the same language with the same origin.
+In terms of their origins, the pairs are each etymological doublets – two separate words in the same language with the same origin.
 Specifically, confuse/confound and picture/painting come down to us from two Latin verbs, the first verb meaning ‘to mix together’ and the second ‘to paint’.

-In both pairs, we can see that one word has something that the other lacks: namely, the nasal consonant [n].
-It is there in confound and painting, yet absent from the roots of their sister words confuse and picture.
+In both pairs, we can see that one word has something that the other lacks: namely, the nasal consonant /n/.
+It’s there in confound and painting, yet absent from the roots of their sister words confuse and picture.
 This is not something that has simply been lost over time during the words’ journeys into English; it’s a difference that goes all the way back to their Latin ancestors.

-We’ve hit upon something key here.
+We’ve hit upon something key here!
 The -n- in pingere is more than a meaningless sound or letter.
-It’s actually an addition to the root, something that, through its presence, has turned the fundamental root pic- into the present stem pinge-.
+It’s actually an addition to the root, something that, through its presence, has helped to turn the fundamental root pic- into the present stem pinge-.
 In the same way, the present stem cōnfund- can be analysed as formed of the prefix cōn-, the root fud- and an inserted -n-.

 We can say that the fundamental roots of these verbs, which are what express these three meanings, are vic-, frag- and rup-.
 Out of these roots, Latin makes three types of stem for its verbs to use: present, perfect and supine.